-"In my view, the crisis is, essentially, due to two things:

-(a) the intrusion of subjectivism into physics; and

-(b) the victory of the idea that quantum theory has reached complete and final truth.
+In my view, the crisis is, essentially, due to two things: (a) the intrusion of subjectivism into physics; and (b) the victory of the idea that quantum theory has reached complete and final truth.
 Subjectivism in physics can be traced to several great mistakes.
 One is the positivism or idealism of Mach.
-It spread to the British Isles (where it had been originated by Berkeley) through interpre¬tation of the calculus of probability, which is far older and which became a central dogma of the theory of probability through the work of Laplace".
+It spread to the British Isles... through Russell, and to Germany through the young Einstein (1905).
+This view was rejected by Einstein in his forties (1926), and it was deeply regretted by the mature Einstein (1950).
+Another is the subjectivist interpretation of the calculus of probability, which is far older and which became a central dogma of the theory of probability through the work of Laplace.